Tennis gear; there’s an absolute ton of it, and it can get confusing at times.

 Why do You Need a Spare Racket?

-You’ve got a racket, but now you need a spare.
+You’ve got a racket, but to ensure you’re never unable to play, you likely also need a spare.

-If you’re going into a standard match against an opponent, you might run into a serious problem: total breakage.
+If you’re going into a match, you might run into a serious problem if you break your strings or the racket itself.

-You never play more intense and more focused when you’re up against an opponent instead of a tennis ball machine, and for that, you’re more likely to break it.
+You never play more intensely than when you’re up against an opponent instead of a tennis ball machine, and for that, you’re more likely to break the strings.

 It takes 45-60 minutes to restring a racket, and that’s if you’re experienced with a stringing machine.